 Diana oversees the college’s Center for Business Analytics, a hub for analytics collaboration between industry and academia.
 She leads the biennial Drexel LeBow Analytics 50, a national recognition of analytics distinction across organizations.
 She has written several articles about analytics and business and a book chapter on data storytelling.

 Diana also leads experiential learning efforts for Drexel LeBow, building initiatives that provide business recommendations for organizations and practical opportunities for students.
 She works with corporations to develop partnerships in curricular and co-curricular settings, such as consulting projects, speaking engagements and interdisciplinary activities.
-She manages college collaborations focused on educating youth about technology.
+She manages college collaborations focused on educating youth about technology and has served as an adjunct instructor for project-based courses.

 Prior to joining Drexel LeBow in 2013, Diana managed communications efforts and international business experiences for Arcadia University’s School of Global Business and oversaw journal publications for Springer publishing company.
 She received a BA in Professional Writing from York College of Pennsylvania and a MS in Communication from Drexel University.
 She is currently pursuing a MBA with a concentration in business analytics and a minor in leadership and teams at Drexel LeBow.